Roman Numerals Multiplying To 35

 1. Identifying the Factor Pairs:

 The prime factorization of 35 is 5 x 7.
 This gives us our primary factor pairs to work with.
-This is the foundation of our approach.
+In real terms, this is the foundation of our approach.
 We need to represent 5 and 7 using Roman numerals and then perform the multiplication.

 2. Representing Factors in Roman Numerals: